davepinch/pinchy.cc/collections/_wikipedia/God.md

   - God
   - Wikipedia
 ---
-In monotheistic thought, **God** is usually viewed as the supreme being, creator, and principal object of faith.
-God is usually conceived of as being omnipotent, omniscient, omnipresent and omnibenevolent as well as having an eternal and necessary existence.
-God is most often held to be incorporeal, with said characteristic being related to conceptions of transcendence or immanence.
+In monotheistic thought, **God** is usually viewed as the supreme being, creator, and principal object of faith.[1]
+In non-monotheistic thought, **a god** is "a spirit or being believed to control some part of the universe or life and often worshipped for doing so, or something that represents this spirit or being".